Student Conduct

 Conduct Expulsion

 Expulsion is written notification that the student is permanently ineligible to return to the College.
 A withdrawal or drop of remaining credits will be effective as of date of expulsion.
-Conduct expulsion is a permanent conduct record, which means it may be retained indefinitely at the discretion of the executive director for student and residential life, but not less than seven (7) years.
+Conduct expulsion is a permanent conduct record, which means it may be retained indefinitely at the discretion of the director for campus life, but not less than seven (7) years.

 A student who has been expelled is restricted from NDSCS property indefinitely.
-Written requests for exceptions to this restriction may be directed to the executive director for student and residential life or designee, however, approval is generally only granted for the purpose of conducting official College business.
+Written requests for exceptions to this restriction may be directed to the director for campus life or designee, however, approval is generally only granted for the purpose of conducting official College business.

 7.2 Conditions